-School personnel monitor the safety of students waiting to go home by the bus gate, the front of the school and the back turn-style.
+School staff members monitor the safety of students waiting to go home by the bus gate, the front of the school, and the back gate.
 Other locations are unsupervised.
-Crossing guards are at two locations: Whitewood Rd. and Alta Murrieta Drive as well as Brownstone Way and Alta Murrieta Drive.
+Crossing guards are at two locations: Whitewood Road and Alta Murrieta Road as well as Brownstone Way and Alta Murrieta Road.